Chiune-Honda/Pygame-Project-2024-B/readme.md

 ## Description

-A fun hokcey game that has acceleration, deceleration, and energy transfering princples.
+A fun hockey game that has acceleration, deceleration, and energy transfering principles.

 ## How to run